xmatters/pyxmatters/README.md

 #### pyxmatters/rest/group.py
 Below is an example of interfacing with `xMattersGroup`.
 Below are the methods available:
-* get_group: Accepts the group name or group id as well as an optional url filter string i.e. ?embed=supervisors
+* **get_group**: Accepts the group name or group id as well as an optional url filter string i.e. _?embed=supervisors_
-* get_groups: Accepts an optional url filter string, i.e. ?offset=0&limit=1000
+* **get_groups**: Accepts an optional url filter string, i.e. _?offset=0&limit=1000_
-* create_group: Requires the json object to create the xMatters record as documented on the xMatters REST API
+* **create_group**: Requires the json object to create the xMatters record as documented on the xMatters REST API
-* modify_group: Requires the json object to create the xMatters record as documented on the xMatters REST API
+* **modify_group**: Requires the json object to create the xMatters record as documented on the xMatters REST API
-* remove_group: Requires the group id
+* **remove_group**: Requires the group id
-* get_group_collection: A single threaded process to return all records from an instance, there is no limit on what is returned, the process will loop for all records requested.
+* **get_group_collection**: A single threaded process to return all records from an instance, there is no limit on what is returned, the process will loop for all records requested.
 So if there are 60k records in the instance, all records will be returned.
-To refine the search this function also accepts an optional url filter string, i.e. status=ACTIVE
+To refine the search this function also accepts an optional url filter string, i.e. _status=ACTIVE_

 ```
 import xmatters